Little Valley (village), New York: Sports and recreation

 Little Valley features teams in Little League Baseball and softball, as well as youth soccer.
 The Valley Thunder baseball club represented the village in Town Team Baseball in 2014, playing its games in Cattaraugus due to the lack of a regulation field in the village or town of Little Valley.
 The Thunder folded in 2015; that year and the next, a slow-pitch softball team represented the village in a local league also based in Cattaraugus.

 The village supported the Little Valley Panthers youth football squad.
 Through 2014, the team played and practiced in Little Valley; in 2015, it was forced to move its games to Cattaraugus, and in 2016, the team was merged with Cattaraugus's.

 The village has three public parks: a small unnamed park in the center of the village, Bicentennial Park on the village's west side adjacent to the County Center, and Eric Peters Memorial Park on the east side of the village.
 Memorial Park encompasses a public swimming pool, a walking trail, beach volleyball court and Little League Baseball diamond.
-The Lyle Underwood Memorial facility includes a weight room and, when weather permits, an ice skating pond.
+An additional state-owned park and pavilion is located on the Pat McGee Trail.
+The Lyle Underwood Memorial facility includes a weight room and, when weather permits, an ice skating pond; the weight room was dismantled after a private investor opened up a commercial gym elsewhere in the village in 2023.